 By Ken Zurski

-In July of 1862, while a bedraggled group of Union soldiers rested in camp after withdrawing from an intense, bloody, and costly week of fighting near Richmond, Virginia known as the Seven Days Battle, Brigadier General Daniel Butterfield decided to make some changes to the military protocol commonly referred to as the bugler’s evening roll call.
+In July of 1862, while a bedraggled group of Union soldiers rested in camp after an intense, bloody, and costly week of fighting near Richmond, Virginia known as the Seven Days Battle, Brigadier General Daniel Butterfield decided to make some changes to the military protocol commonly referred to as the bugler’s evening roll call.

 Butterfield sent word to his company’s bugler, a man named Oliver Wilcox Norton, to meet him directly at the officer’s tent.
 According to Norton, Butterfield showed him some notes he had scribbled in pencil on the back of an envelope and asked him to sound it off on his bugle.
 “I did this several times,” Norton later described, “playing the music as written.”
 Butterfield adjusted it by ear and Norton played it for him again.
 “After getting it to his satisfaction he directed me to sound that call thereafter in place of the regulation call.”

 Butterfield had modified the regulation call “Tattoo,” or at least the last 5 bars of it, into a 24-note call that was in the general’s own words, “smoother, more melodious and musical.”

 “Tattoo,” later changed to “Scott’s Tattoo” for better distinction, refers to the former War of 1812 general Winfield Scott, who supposedly wrote the tune, although he likely only copied a centuries old medley.

 Butterfield who was injured and recovering from battle sought to change it – or at least alter it slightly.
 For some reason, Butterfield thought Scott’s version was too formal sounding.
 So he came up with another shorter version that’s now more widely known as “Taps.”